lil-lab/ICCA/README.md

 ## Prerequisites

 Create a new environment and run `pip install -r requirements.txt`.
 This sets up the environment to evaluate IDEFICS, Gemini, GPT4, and Claude.
-To evaluate LLaVA, `cd LLaVA` and run `pip install -e .`.
+To evaluate LLaVA, go to LLaVA's directory by running `cd LLaVA` and run `pip install -e .`.

 You will need API access for Gemini, GPT4, and Claude.
 Please refer to their websites and documentions for API access.